 There are two methods for exporting an individual frame from a Premiere Pro project.
 One is quick and simple but doesn’t give you much control.
 The other involves more steps but gives you more control over things like size and compression amount.

-This is the quickest method.
-But it doesn’t give you much control over the output.
+This is the quickest method for exporting a single frame from a video as a JPG using Adobe Premiere Pro.
+The downside is that it doesn’t give you much control over the output.

 The icon doesn’t exactly leap out at you.
 Here’s where to find it.